thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 This document is produced through the Independent RFC Stream and was not subject to the IETF's approval process.

-This document was published via the IETF Independent RFC Stream.

 --- middle

 # Introduction